alessandroaw/alessandroaw/README.md

 Web3 Developer | Defi | Ninja 🥷
 --------------------------------

-I've been an marketing technologist 🙋🏻, product owner 🦸🏻‍♂️, data analyst 📊, but found my heart lies in software engineering 👨🏻‍💻.
+I've been a marketing technologist 🙋🏻, product owner 🦸🏻‍♂️, data engineer 📊, but found my heart lies in software engineering 👨🏻‍💻.
 I'm currently specializing in web3 and blockchain technology, hoping to be a true master in the space 🥷

 *   🌍  I'm based in Bali, Indonesia
 *   🖥️  See my portfolio at [🚧 coming soon 🚧](http://github.com/alessandroaw)